Journalist | Media Trainer | Consultant

-I'm a journalist, media trainer, and consultant who works to improve media coverage of sensitive human rights topics.
-I'm based in Cape Town, South Africa, where I serve as Taboom Media’s founding director.
-I volunteer as a mentor-editor at The OpEd Project and freelance for international news outlets and NGOs.
+I work to improve media coverage of sensitive human rights topics.
+I serve as Taboom Media’s founding director, volunteer as a mentor-editor at The OpEd Project, and freelance for international news outlets and NGOs.
 I previously served as director of global strategy at Religion News Service, digital policy advisor at Index on Censorship, and online editor at Free Speech Debate.

 My reporting has appeared in The Washington Post, USA Today, Foreign Policy, and dozens of other publications.
 Stories and op-eds I edit have run in the Guardian, BBC, Reuters, and major regional outlets across Africa.
-My recent books include Hopes and Dreams That Sound Like Yours: Stories of Queer Activism in Sub-Saharan Africa (2021) and Heroes of Dialogue (2019).
+Recent books include Courage to Share: Queer Activism in Africa, Vol. 2 (2022), Hopes and Dreams That Sound Like Yours: Stories of Queer Activism in Sub-Saharan Africa (2021) and Heroes of Dialogue (2019).

 I’ve worked with 1,000+ journalists, activists, and faith leaders to improve media coverage of human rights topics in 50+ countries.
 I design and lead workshops for Taboom Media, Thomson Reuters Foundation, Global Investigative Journalism Network, Hivos, Global Fund, Arcus Foundation, National Endowment for Democracy, Other Foundation, Religion News Service, INERELA+, GIN-SSOGIE, All Out, and local NGOs across Africa.
 My handbooks help journalists cover sensitive topics and human rights defenders implement media advocacy campaigns.
 I’m a frequent guest speaker and panel host at major media and human rights conferences around the world.